Skip to content

 2. Mechanics:

-3. Tool calling loop (Control Flow): The AgentService uses a loop to handle multiple tool calls (up to maxAgentSteps) before providing a final answer.
+The AgentService uses a deliberative loop to handle multiple tool calls (up to maxAgentSteps) before providing a final answer.
+In Version 8.1.0, this loop is implemented as an asyhchronous generator (chatStream) that yields partial results (tokens and status) to the UI.

 3.3.
 Context assembly (relative accordion)

-To maximise the utility of the context window while staying within token budgets, the ContextAssembler employs Relative Accordion Logic to dynamically scale document density based on the gap between the top match and secondary results:
+To maximise the utility of the context window while staying within precise token budgets extracted from LLM usage metadata, the ContextAssembler employs Relative Accordion Logic to dynamically scale document density based on the gap between the top match and secondary results:

 Relevance TierThresholdStrategy